-As an alternative, a late lunch should be possible at The Highdown (01903-924670), just outside Highdown Gardens.
-Formerly the Highdown Hotel, it reopened in early 2019 as a Brunning & Price pub after both the hotel and the nearby tearoom closed abruptly in 2018.
-The pub has a large garden and serves a wide variety of food.
+The alternative would be to carry on for a further 3 km to The Highdown (01903-924670), just outside Highdown Gardens.
+Formerly the Highdown Hotel, it reopened in early 2019 as a Brunning & Price pub after both the hotel and the nearby tearoom closed abruptly in 2018; it has a large garden and also serves a good range of food all day.

 Outside Highdown Gardens the quirky tearoom which closed in 2018 has reopened as part of The Highdown (see above).
 The Highdown Tea Room is open daily to 5pm and serves good cream teas and cakes.